Ronan-Francis/computational_theory/README.md

 - The function iterates over each character of the string, converts it to its ASCII value using `ord()`, multiplies the current hash by 31 (an odd prime to prevent overflow issues), and then adds the ASCII value.
 - The final hash value is obtained by applying a modulo 101 operation, which helps distribute hash values uniformly.

-*Detailed reasoning and collision analysis are included in the `tasks.ipynb`.*
+*Detailed reasoning and collision analysis are included in the [Hash-Functions](tasks.ipynb#Task‑2:-Hash-Functions).*

 ---